digitalrebar/doc/deployment/install/attaching-to-bmc.rst

 ~~~~~~~~~~~~~~~~~~~~

 Once aware of the node's BMC IP address and have network access to that
-network, the node's Web Management interface should be accessable
+network, the node's Web Management interface should be accessible
 (if the node has one).

 From a browser: ``https://[node ip]`` should bring up a login prompt.